 Checking How much RAM You Have

-RAM is the short form for Random Access Memory.
-It represents the memory that is available to your computer.
+RAM is short for Random Access Memory.
+It stands for the memory available to your computer.
 More RAM means you can run more applications at once.

 Checking Your Motherboard